The museum celebrates the life and work of renowned furniture designer Sir Gordon Russell and his company.

 |Ticket Type||Ticket Tariff|

-Children under 12 are free when accompanied by an adult.
+Children under 12 must be accompanied by an adult

 - All Areas Accessible to Disabled Visitors